radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo2/Ex-1-Twiss/readme.md

 ## Files

+* plotTwiss.py
+* PSR.ipynb
 * PSR-Twiss.dat
-* plotTwiss.py

 ## Instructions

-In this first exercise, we introduce Zgoubi with a simple example based on the Los Alamos Proton Storage Ring (PSR).
+In this first exercise, we introduce Zgoubi with a simple example based on the ten-cell Los Alamos Proton Storage Ring (PSR).
 In particular, we compute the linear lattice properties of that machine.

 Open the file `PSR-Twiss.dat` — this is the Zgoubi input file for this exercise — and spend some time familiarizing yourself with its contents.